 - State officials should conduct substantial outreach and educate the public about our right to vote and the opportunity to vote absentee.

 - If needed, the legislature should convene to make any changes to the law as necessary.
 Currently, several pending bills have already proposed no-excuse absentee voting or modifications to the valid excuses.
 These bills include: House Bill 1312; House Bill 1393; House Bill 1530; House Bill 1665; and Senate Bill 657.
+The legislature should also consider altering the requirement to request a ballot to streamline the process or eliminate it during an emergency like this one to allow every registered voter to receive an absentee ballot by mail.

 - In the event that election authorities do not allow Missourians to vote, the Attorney General should act immediately to protect our rights.